John P Holcomb, Ph.D.

 Brief Bio:

 I was born in Rochester, NY.
 At age 5, my family moved to a small town about an hour and a half southwest to a town with more cows than people.
 I attended St. Bonaventure University and majored in mathematics.
 I went on to graduate school at The University at Albany to pursue a Ph.D. in pure mathematics.
 My first semester I was assigned to be a TA for introductory statistics, and I taught my first class in statistics the next semester.
 I started to take graduate statistics courses so I could at least know a little more than my students.
-I Fell in love with the subject when I realized statistics involved working with real data to solve real problems.
+I fell in love with the subject when I realized statistics involved working with real data to solve real problems.
 I earned my Ph.D. in statistics in 1995.

 After teaching 5 years at Youngstown State University, I moved to Cleveland State University in the summer of 2000.
 I am passionate about giving students a quality statistics experience in my courses.
 Statistics affects us all in new and exciting ways, and I try to communicate that important roll to students at all levels.
+I have worked in administration since 2010 as Department Chair, Associate Dean, Vice Provost, Vice Provost and Graduate Dean, and now Vice Provost.

 Honors and Awards: